dclive/AsusB450M-II_Ryzen5600X_Hackintosh/README.md

 *MAJOR CHANGES: *

+11/26/2023:  Replaced with Apple Silicon.
+Updates will now be infrequent.

 First Release - no major changes.
 BIOS 4002 (2023/03/21) is used.

 Second Release - No EFI changes whatsoever (use OCAT to update to OC95 or later; see guide here:  https://github.com/dclive/Howto--Update-OpenCore-with-OCAT); the only updates at this time (1-October-2023) are due to BIOS 4204 dated Sept 4 2023, found here:  https://www.asus.com/us/motherboards-components/motherboards/prime/prime-b450m-a-ii/helpdesk_bios/?model2Name=PRIME-B450M-A-II).
 I suggest updating to this BIOS, and enabling PBO for a mild performance boost, shown below in the GeekBench section.
 OC95 is tested and working fine with 13.6.
 Update your KEXTs using OCAT!